mrheinen/lophiid/SCRIPTING.md

 Note that the LLM responder will cache prompts and LLM responses so while initial calls can be slow; future ones for the same promptInput are fast.

+### util.shell.runCommand(cmd) string

+Allow you to make use of the shell emulation functionality.
+This will cause the LLM to be asked to emulate the execution of the command.
+The shell emulation is smart enough to keep track of what commands have run in the session and so therefore previous commands will influence the output of new commands.